aklump/aspect-ratio/README.md

 ## Usage

-1. To determine the aspect ratio of a dimension set type any of the following in your terminal:
+1. To determine the aspect ratios of a dimension set type any of the following in your terminal:

-        aspratio 768x634
+        $ aspratio 768x634
-        aspratio 768 634
+        $ aspratio 768 634
-        aspratio 768,634
+        $ aspratio 768,634

 1. Use the `--precision={number}` to control the rounding precision.
 Use the `--nearby={number}` to control the total number of nearby ratios to calculate.